artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 # Ripes processors

 ## Basic use
 Ripes allows simulating many aspects of computer organization, structure, and architecture.
-In this lab, we will use it to visualize the execution of programs in the Single-Cycle processor and in the 5-stage Pipelined processor.
-As an example, to configure Ripes for the Pipelined processor, follow these steps:
+In this lab, we will use it to visualize the execution of programs in two of the simulated processors: *Single-Cycle processor* and *Complete 5-stage Pipelined processor*.
+As an example, to configure Ripes for the *Complete Pipelined processor*, follow these steps:

 1. Start the Ripes simulator.
 2. Open the Processor tab and in the ```Select Processor``` icon, choose the processor with the following characteristics:
-   - Fully pipelined 5-stage processor: "5-stage processor".
+   - Fully pipelined 5-stage processor: *5-stage processor*.
    - RISC-V base instruction set plus M extension.
    - Extended layout.